 Each attendee received a personalised 4-page workbook on designing a research communication plan.
 This simple learning tool enabled researchers to jot down their insights and ideas during the workshop.

-The workbook also served as a space for key takeaways, to which they could easily refer to after the session.
+The workbook also served as a space for key takeaways, which they could easily refer to after the session.
 This was a simple, yet very effective way to get the attendees engaged throughout the workshop.

 Why design a research communication plan?